 Since 1924, the Amarillo Symphony has played a leading cultural role in the Panhandle region, the State of Texas, and the nation.

-Situated in the Panhandle Plains of West Texas, Amarillo is home to the only professional symphony in the Panhandle region.
+Amarillo is home to the only professional symphony in the Texas Panhandle region.
 The symphony’s beginnings stem from a twelve-member group of musicians known as the Philharmonic Club.
 These “Original 12,” headlined by Miss Grace Hamilton, began playing special concerts for residents in their homes beginning in 1924.
-Hamilton led the Philharmonic Club for a year and then, from 1925 to 1926, Hall Axtell took over.
 By 1926 the Philharmonic Club had a full-time conductor, Ellis B. Hall, who stayed with the Philharmonic until 1936.

 After Maestro Hall left in 1936, the orchestra went through six conductors.
 Maestro Barron stayed on for eight years, struggling through droughts, dust storms, the Great Depression, and World War II.
-After Barron’s eight years, a new musical director, A. Clyde Roller, came on board in 1948.
-Roller, Lee Bivins (the president of the board), and Edward Melin (a violin teacher) wanted nothing but the best and sought musicians from all over the state of Texas.
-Their goal to turn the Philharmonic Club into a symphony required money.
-They found their solution by forming the Amarillo Symphony Guild in 1955.
+A new musical director, A. Clyde Roller, came on board in 1948.
+Roller, Lee Bivins (the president of the board), and Eddie Melin (a violin teacher) wanted nothing but the best and sought musicians from all over the state of Texas.

 In 2013, Maestro Jacomo Bairos was selected to be the seventeenth conductor and music director.
 He established the first Composer-in-Residence program for the symphony and fostered community partnerships through collaborations with local artists.
 Bairos helped introduce a music educational program known as ClassAct, designed to present lessons to schools throughout the Panhandle.